-Next, I’ll show you the policies for the top 10 banks regarding these types of check deposits.
+Next, I’ll show you the policies for the top U.S. banks regarding these types of check deposits.

 Get ready for a trip to the branch

 I spoke with branch bankers at all of the biggest banks and asked about their policies for depositing a check with multiple people on it.
-I’ve found that the rules are generally the same across most of the top 10 U.S. banks with a few additional requirements by some banks.
+The rules are generally the same across most of the top 10 U.S. banks with a few additional requirements by some banks.

 Basically, when you deposit a check written to multiple payees, all payees must endorse the checks.
 Furthermore, all payees must go with you to your bank and present a government-issued ID.
 This is required to authenticate each payee’s signature.